 This policy applies to the admission of children for the year groups Reception through to Year 6 for the 2025/2026 academic year.
+There is a separate policy for entry to the Nursery.

 The published admission number for entry into the Reception year is 30.